ANNarchy/ANNarchy/docs/example/STDP.rst

 A spike is emitted whenever the membrane potential exceeds the threshold :math:`vt` (-54 mV), after what it is reset to :math:`vr`.

-Synapses are modelled with an exponential decay function: when a presynaptic spike arrives, the excitatory conductance :math:`g_\text{exc}` is increased from the value of the corresponding weight, otherwise it progressively decays to 0 using:
+Synapses are modelled with an exponential decay function: when a pre-synaptic spike arrives, the excitatory conductance :math:`g_\text{exc}` is increased from the value of the corresponding weight, otherwise it progressively decays to 0 using:

 .. math::